 - If the property value is more than 5 million in AED, the LTV stands 70%.

 - If you are buying a second investment property or a home, the LTV stands about 65%.

 - These LTV values are applicable to freehold as well as leasehold ready properties.

-Maximum LTV or Loan to Value to purchase an off property:
+Maximum LTV or Loan to Value to purchase an off-plan property:

 At a single glance, applying and attaining a mortgage can seem daunting.
 But you can divide the process into different smaller steps and reduce stress.

 There are many platforms online to find properties in the UAE.
 You can select a few of many reputed sites to check their property listings.